Molybdenum-99 Program

 Length and Time Phasing of Assistance

-Generally, grants are approved for two-year or five year project periods and either fully funded or funded per budget period, depending on budget appropriation, at the discretion of the program office.
-A merit review team will be established of Technical Reviewers to conduct independent comprehensive reviews of each application.
-Selected proposals will be negotiated for award.
-Award amounts are typically funded based on available appropriations.
+Generally, agreements are approved for two-year or five year project periods and either fully funded or funded per budget period, depending on budget appropriation, at the discretion of the program office.

 Who do I contact about this opportunity?